-D&B Acquisition, D&B Holdings and Investcorp have informed us that they are seeking to undertake the merger in order to acquire control of, and the entire equity interest in, D&B. D&B's purpose for engaging in the transactions is to provide its shareholders with an opportunity to receive cash for their shares at a price per share representing a premium of 16.4% over the closing sale price on the New York Stock Exchange on the trading day immediately prior to the date the merger was approved by D&B's board of directors and the special committee.
-D&B is undertaking these transactions at this time for the reasons considered by the special committee and outlined under "Special Factors --Background of the Merger," and to enable Investcorp to obtain control of D&B in an orderly fashion so that Investcorp (on behalf of its affiliates) may pursue its long-term business objectives for D&B.
+D&B Acquisition, D&B Holdings and Investcorp have informed us that they are seeking to undertake the merger in order to acquire control of, and the entire equity interest in, D&B.

+D&B's purpose for engaging in the transactions is to offer its shareholders what it believes to be the best opportunity currently available to maximize the value of their common stock, as further described under "Background of the Merger."
+D&B is undertaking the merger at this time for the reasons considered by the special committee and outlined under "Special Factors --Background of the Merger."

-The continuing shareholders are pursuing this transaction at this time in order to provide D&B with the ability to fund its future anticipated growth and for the other reasons described under "special Factors -- Background of the Merger."
+The continuing shareholders are pursuing this transaction at this time in order to provide D&B with the ability to fund its future anticipated growth and for the other reasons described under "Special Factors -- Background of the Merger."
 The reason D&B and the continuing shareholders structured the acquisition as a merger is to effect a prompt and orderly transfer of ownership of D&B from its current shareholders to Investcorp (on behalf of its affiliates) and to provide D&B shareholders with cash for their shares.